Highlights from the Ratings and Financial Report for Truist Financial Corporation (TFC)

 Jefferies gave a rating of “Hold” to TFC, setting the target price at $55 in the report published on January 07th of the current year.

-During the last 5 trading sessions, TFC fell by -1.31%, which changed the moving average for the period of 200-days by +63.01% in comparison to the 20-day moving average, which settled at $60.40.
-In addition, Truist Financial Corporation saw 27.71% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TFC rose by +1.48%, which changed the moving average for the period of 200-days by +51.38% in comparison to the 20-day moving average, which settled at $60.81.
+In addition, Truist Financial Corporation saw 28.90% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading